8 Tips for Surviving Your Next Business Meeting

 Group Dynamics is the study of how people behave in groups and how different groups interact with each other.
 These group processes include membership, communication, influence, leadership, conflict, and teamwork, as well as how groups change over time (how they develop and dissolve) and how individuals change within a group.

 Web.stanford.edu has a complete rundown (Roles People Play in Groups, by Ann Porteus) on all the various roles played by individuals in meetings that impact communication, influence, leadership, conflict, and teamwork.
-The variety of roles, both leadership and team, often overlapping, simultaneous, and ever-changing, is fascinating.
+The variety of both leadership and team roles is fascinating, and are often overlapping, simultaneous, and ever-changing.

 Here are some group roles as outlined by skillsyouneed.com: